 How Much Do Grow Lights Cost to Run?

 To get some idea of how much it will cost to operate the light, look at how much power the light draws – how many hours a day it runs, how much power it draws, and what is your cost per kilowatt hour.
-For example, a 33″ Happy Leaf grow light uses 45 watts of power, for 16 hours a day, at 10 cents per kilowatt hour, would cost you 7.2 cents per day to operate.
-(To find out how much you pay for a kilowatt hour, refer to your monthly electric bill.)
+For example, a 33″ Happy Leaf grow light uses 45 watts of power, for 16 hours a day, at 10 cents per kilowatt hour, which would cost you 7.2 cents per day to operate.
+(To find out how much you pay for a kilowatt-hour, refer to your monthly electric bill.)
 The Happy Leaf lights produce 5 times more useable energy for your plants for the same cost as it would to run a fluorescent light.
 (The HL light can provide light for a 2′ x 3′ area for your plants.)
 So, this is the “footprint” which is also important to know.
 For an annual cost of running a Happy Leaf light every day for 16 hours a day, would be $26 a year.

 Yep, you read that right. $26 a year!

-The lights have a 5 year warranty.
+The grow lights have a 5-year warranty.
 If at any point within five years of purchasing your lights, there is any issue at all, just contact us and we will make sure you get back up and running in two shakes of a lamb’s tail.
 (That’s fast!)